OpenTranslationBible/open-bible/en-GB/06.Joshua/md/joshua-15.md

 ## Joshua 15:45

-Ekron, with its towns and villages;
+Ekron, along with its surrounding towns and villages;

 ## Joshua 15:46